Ash Wednesday: Every Parent’s Nightmare

 Why do so many people come back to church this night?
-Perhaps because Ash Wednesday helps us make sense of life’s fragility.
+Because Ash Wednesday helps us make sense of life’s fragility.
 We ritualize our own mortality to remind us to turn from sin to life-giving love.

 Ash Wednesday gathers us together as a church and reminds us that our community cares about the deepest realities of our lives.
 It gently leads us to the edge of our fears and shows us a way to live through the suffering.
 It shakes us loose from the clench of loss and speaks truth of rising after dying.

 A stranger smudges soot on our skin, and the traces tickle our nose.
 Teenagers elbow each other and snicker at the size of each others’ crosses.
-Wide-eyed children peer over their parent’s shoulder, innocent of the dark sign they now bear on their forehead, as mortal as the rest of us.
+Wide-eyed children peer over their parents’ shoulders, innocent of the dark sign they now bear on their foreheads, as mortal as the rest of us.

 This sacramental sign holds us in tensions we’d rather shudder off—we’re sinful, we’re mortal, we’re human—and transforms them from terrifying to something holy.
 Something we can hold.

 If only for one night.